ufal/npfl114/labs/faq.md

 - _How to clone the course repository_

-  To close the course repository, run
+  To clone the course repository, run
   ```
   git clone https://github.com/ufal/npfl114
   ```